microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 ![A sketch of five horizontal dots with the first selected and the previous and next buttons are visible](images/PipsPager_Visible.gif)

-The new PipsPager control can  be used when the page content is not explicitly ordered and a symbol or glyph can instead represent the page number.
+The new PipsPager control can  be used when the page content is not explicitly numbered or you desire a glyph-based representation.

 # API Pages